yunojuno/elasticsearch-django/README.rst

 Create index mapping file
 -------------------------

 The prerequisite to configuring Django to work with an index is having the mapping for the index available.
-This is a bit chicken-and-egg, but the underlying assumption is the you are capable of creating the index mappings outside of Django itself, as raw JSON - e.g. using the Chrome extension `Sense <https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en>`_, or the API tool `Paw <https://paw.cloud/>`_.
+This is a bit chicken-and-egg, but the underlying assumption is that you are capable of creating the index mappings outside of Django itself, as raw JSON - e.g. using the Chrome extension `Sense <https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en>`_, or the API tool `Paw <https://paw.cloud/>`_.
 (The easiest way to spoof this is to POST a JSON document representing your document type at URL on your ES instance (``POST http://ELASTICSEARCH_URL/{{index_name}}``) and then retrieving the auto-magic mapping that ES created via ``GET http://ELASTICSEARCH_URL/{{index_name}}/_mapping``.)

-Once you have the JSON mapping, you should save it as ``search/mappings/{{index_name}}.json``.
+Once you have the JSON mapping, you should save it in the root of the Django project as ``search/mappings/{{index_name}}.json``.

 Configure Django settings
 -------------------------